yihao-meng/COMP5222-graphTransformer/README.md

 Place the n_neighbors.txt files following the instructions in [`models/README.md`](/models).

-You can download the pre-trained models following the instructions in [`models/pre-trained/README.md`](/models/pre-trained).
+You can download the pre-trained models in (/models/pre-trained).

 You can also load the pre-trained models in `models/pre-trained/` following the evaluation scripts decribed under `models/train_and_evaluation/`.